nih-cfde/training-and-engagement/TrainingPlanV3.md

 The goals of the CFDE training effort are threefold.
 First, we want to work with specific CFDE Data Coordinating Centers (DCCs) to develop and run DCC-specific and targeted cross-DCC-data set training programs to help their users make improved use of their data.
 Second, we want to provide broad-based training on data analysis in the cloud, to help the entire CFDE user base shift into a more sustainable long term approach.
 And third, we expect that broad and deep engagement with a wide range of users will help us identify new use cases for data reuse that can be brought back to the CF DCCs and the CFDE. **Collectively, our training program will train users in basic bioinformatics and cloud computing, help the DCCs lower their support burden, improve user experience, and identify new use cases for data reuse and data integration within and across DCCs.**

 In this training plan, we have no specific plans to interface with training efforts outside the Common Fund.
 However, we are aware of a number of training efforts with similar goals, including Broad’s Terra training program and ANViL’s training focus.
-Our approaches to sharing materials and running training are designed to allow these other training efforts to make use of our materials, and the underlying technologies and approaches we are using (see below) are entirely compatible.
+The underlying technologies and approaches we are using in our trainings and materials (see below) are entirely compatible with these programs and are designed to allow access and re-use across efforts and teams.

 All training materials produced by the CFDE-CC will be made available through the central nih-cfde.org web site, under CC0 or CC-BY licenses, which will allow them to be used and remixed by any other stakeholders without limitations.
 Assessment and iteration on the materials will be carried out by the CFDE-CC’s training team during the pilot period, which we expect to be the first 1-2 months of development for any given lesson; we will engage with external assessment and evaluation as our efforts expand.